 High quality governance is central to the success of the Trust and we have a strong governance model based on the principle of delegated autonomy.
 We believe that schools should have the ability to govern themselves within the Trust structure.
-We have three levels of governance with Members, Trustees and Local Governing Bodies.
+We have three levels of governance with Members, Trustees and Local School Boards.

 The responsibilities of the Members are:

 - To exercise their responsibility to appoint Trustees to the Trust Board ensuring that they hold the necessary skills and competence to manage the schools effectively and efficiently.

 - To remove any Trustee or Member, who is not considered to be acting in the best interests of the Trust.